overlookmotel/yauzl-crc/README.md

 ### Checking CRC32 values

-This module is identical to yauzl, except it adds an option `validateCrc`.
+This module is identical to `yauzl`, except it adds an option `validateCrc`.

 ```js
 const yauzl = require('yauzl-crc');